secretstartups/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 ## Monthly Continuous Learning Call Overview

 At GitLab, the Learning and Development (L&D) team hosts a monthly Monthly Continuous Learning call.
-The series is intended to showcase all of the L&D initatives taking place at GitLab.
+The series is intended to showcase all of the L&D initatives taking place at GitLab as well as provide a space for team members to ask questions.

 ### Goals
 1. Spur a culture of curiosity and continuous learning by highlighting all the great initiatives we have taking place in learning & development.